jaceva/cs105-cache/cache_lesson.md

 **Hint**

-## Exercise 5: Cache Hit
+## Exercise 5: Cache Miss

 ### Narrative
+- When the data isn't in the cache it is a cache miss.
-- A cache hit is what increases bridges the performance gap.
+- A new entry is created and the data and memory address are collected
-- Cache entries are checked for needed data, if found that's a cache hit.
+- Hint at replacement policy by saying for now the cache entries will be replaced using either FIFO or random.

-When the processor goes to retrieve data from a specific address in main memory, it first looks for the address in cache.
-If found, it retrieves the data paired with the address.
+When the processor requests data from a specific address in main memory, it first looks for the address in cache.
+If the address and associated data are not in the cache it is called a _cache miss_.

+When a cache miss occurs the data request will continue to main memory and the memory address and retrieved data will get placed in cache.
+The below figure shows a cache miss in action.

+To summarize:
+1.

 ### Checkpoints
 **CP1**